Car Sputters When Air Conditioner Is On: 10 Potential Causes

 User 1 says:

-I experienced sputtering in my 2015 Kia Sorento when the AC was on.
+I experienced unstable RPM in my 2015 Kia Sorento when the AC was on.
 The cause was quite unique – a faulty engine mount.
 The additional vibration caused by the AC’s load made the problem evident.
 It was unusual because engine mounts aren’t directly related to the AC system.
 Replacing the engine mount fixed the sputtering, and the car runs smoothly now, both with and without the AC.

 User 2 says: